 For all my hikes, I always go with my normal running shoes (you can check them out here) and I’ve never had any issues with them.

-However, the hiking shoes you take should be lightweight not to add more weight, should not be too tight nor too loose in your feet.
+However, the hiking shoes you take should be lightweight not add more weight, and should not be too tight nor too loose.
 I will recommend you the right hiking shoes later in the post.

 Ok, I know we all want to be proud of ourselves by tackling something beyond our normal abilities but hiking is different.
-If you go beyond your abilities, you may get worn out or get health complications at worse.
+If you go beyond your abilities, you may get worn out or worse even get health complications.

 Remember that you don’t need to prove a point to anyone, being in the outdoors hiking is already something to be proud of.

 What should you do then?

 Look at the trail, if it’s a long one, determine what you can tackle in one go and take breaks as much as you need.

 Hiking is not a race that you should be the first at the end of the line.
 Take your time, know your abilities, and stick to that as hiking is supposed to be fun not torture.